gabrieltigerstrom/QnA_bot/README.md

 explaining how to write Dockerfiles and how to run containers.

 ## Elasticsearch
-To get elasticserch up and running install docker-compose and issue the command:
+To get Elasticsearch up and running install docker-compose and issue the command:
 ```
 docker-compose up
 ```
-in the root of the project (where the docker-compose-yml file is).
+in the root of the project (where the docker-compose.yml file is).
+This brings up a Elasticsearch server on the user-defined bridged network `qna_bot_esnet`.
+In order to reach the Elasticsearch container from another container, connect the container to the above mentioned network and the address to the Elasticsearch server is simply `elasticsearch`.